goncalog/fully-electric-rental/README.md

 # Fully Electric

-Fully Electric is a marketplace for electric vehicles where sellers can list their cars and be contacted by interested buyers - find more at [fully-electric.herokuapp.com/](https://fully-electric.herokuapp.com/)
+Fully Electric is a marketplace for electric vehicles rentals where owners can list their cars and be contacted by interested drivers - find more at [fully-electric.herokuapp.com/](https://fully-electric.herokuapp.com/)

 ## Screenshots
 <img src='https://user-images.githubusercontent.com/5341829/95763108-862afa00-0ca6-11eb-90bc-ba1e9d3393eb.png' alt='screens'>